How Many Implants in the Edentulous Maxilla?

 • Are there options for phasing treatment — specifically adding implants in the future to modify the prosthesis to improve retention and stability?

 Strategically, the planning starts with the desired position of the maxillary central incisors as the reference point.
-Specifically, the incisal edge length, midline position and the proportion of the central incisors set the tone for the restoration of the maxillary edentulous arch regardless of the materials and techniques involved.
+Specifically, the incisal edge length, midline position, and the proportion of the central incisors set the tone for restoring the maxillary edentulous arch regardless of the materials and techniques involved.

 Traditionally, six dental implants have been recommended for a dental implant-supported restoration in the edentulous maxilla.
-Eckert & Carr (2004) recommended six implants for the edentulous maxilla in order to provide options should an implant fail to integrate into the supporting alveolar bone.
-The idea is that something adverse could arise between the time the treatment is presented to the patient and the point in the process where we are ready to begin the definitive restoration.
+Eckert & Carr (2004) recommended six implants for the edentulous maxilla to provide options should an implant fail to integrate into the supporting alveolar bone.
+The idea is that something adverse could arise between when the treatment is presented to the patient and when we are ready to begin the definitive restoration.
 A contingency plan can help maintain the possibility of a dental implant-supported prosthesis for a patient with an edentulous maxilla.
+(Read Steps for Fabricating an Implant-Supported Prosthesis.)

-While six dental implants would work for segmented crown and bridge restorations, eight dental implants in the edentulous maxilla would provide the opportunity for progressively longer fixed bridge segments while moving more anterior in the arch.
-Having dental implants in the 3, 4, 6, 7, 10, 11, 13 and 14 areas provides for single units in the maxillary molar areas with a four-unit fixed bridge in the anterior segment where we would typically notice significantly less functional chewing forces.
-The segments allow the opportunity to limit the cost of repair should a restoration chip or fracture in the future.
+While six dental implants would work for segmented crown and bridge restorations, eight dental implants in the edentulous maxilla would allow progressively longer fixed bridge segments while moving more anterior in the arch.
+Having dental implants in the #3, #4, #6, #7, #10, #11, #13, and #14 areas provides for single units in the maxillary molar areas with a four-unit fixed bridge in the anterior segment, where we would typically notice significantly less functional chewing forces.
+The segments allow the opportunity to limit the repair cost should a restoration chip or fracture occur.

 There are anatomical limitations that may alter our preferred treatment plan.
-The general anatomy of the edentulous maxilla is shaped similar to a dome, where the platform of the dental implant is oriented toward the facial/buccal aspect, while the apical aspect is more medial/palatally positioned.
+The general anatomy of the edentulous maxilla is shaped like a dome, with the platform of the dental implant oriented toward the facial/buccal aspect, while the apical aspect is more medial/palatally positioned.

-The more implants planned, the more likely it is for the apex of the adjacent dental implants to come too close or to touch … more likely for implants planned in the premolar - canine - lateral area.
-Another more common anatomical limitation for the placement and position of dental implants relates to the position, height and width of the maxillary sinus.
+The more implants planned, the more likely the apex of the adjacent dental implants to come too close or to touch … more likely for implants planned in the premolar — canine — lateral area.
+Another more common anatomical limitation for dental implant placement and position relates to the maxillary sinus’s position, height, and width.

 The dental implant-supported fixed hybrid prosthesis (fixed detachable) has become more prevalent as it is applied for patients with an edentulous maxilla supported by as few as four implants.
-The rationale for working with four implants as the minimum is based on the improved surface characteristics as well as the well-defined surgical protocol related to dental implants.
+The rationale for working with four implants as the minimum is based on the improved surface characteristics and the well-defined surgical protocol related to dental implants.

 Some would argue that additional implants only for the purposes of having a contingency plan would not fit a patient-centered treatment plan for a fixed hybrid prosthesis.